-6 DISABILITY ACCOMMODATIONS AND INTERPRETIVE SERVICES
+6. DISABILITY ACCOMMODATIONS AND INTERPRETIVE SERVICES

 The College makes every reasonable effort to accommodate individuals with disabilities in accordance with Section 504 of the Rehabilitation Act of 1973 (504) and the Americans with Disabilities Act Amendments Act of 2008 (ADAAA).
 In compliance with this commitment, NSCC employs an Accessibility Services department to determine reasonable and appropriate accommodations and auxiliary aides for access and participation in college sponsored classes, services, and programs.
 Students with a disability who desire an accommodation regarding this Policy must request an accommodation with the Title IX Coordinator.
 The Title IX Coordinator will make a determination regarding the request after consultation with Accessibility Services and notify the appropriate Parties.
 An Individual will not be considered to have a disability allowing for an accommodation unless and until the student has met with Accessibility Services and been noted as a person to whom accommodations should be provided.
-Information about Accessibility Services at Northwest State Community College may be found at https://northweststate.edu/resources/accessibility-services/ and for information regarding the steps to access services through Accessibility Services, click here.
+Information about Accessibility Services at Northwest State Community College may be found at https://northweststate.edu/accessibility-services.